ALayendecker/AndrewUniversity/readme.md

 ## Acknowledgements

+- Background image is a photoshopped version of the University of Arkansas Logo.
+Use of this logo is purely for educational purposes.
 - [Created Using Microsoft Documentation: Entity Framework 6 Code First using MVC 5](https://docs.microsoft.com/en-us/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/)
 - [othneildrew - Best README Template](https://github.com/othneildrew/Best-README-Template)